collective/collective.rip/README.txt

 Introduction
 ============

-This is ``collective.rip`` AKA "Resources In Plone".
+Resources in Plone (collective.rip)

-For quick and dirty UI prototyping: install this add-on to edit CSS and Javascript from within Plone (in the Plone control panel).
-You can also toggle CSS/JS debug modes.
+For quick and dirty UI prototyping, install this add-on to edit CSS and JavaScript from within the Plone control panel.
+You can also toggle CSS and JavaScript debug modes.

 Installation
 ------------